cathy-h-04/CelebritiesAndPersonalities/DESIGN.md

 —-------------

-# Get all information for that user using their inputted email name
+---------Get all information for that user using their inputted email name

 rows = db.execute("SELECT * FROM users WHERE email = ?", (email,)).fetchall()

 By the time they are logging in, even though it is not possible for a user to create more than one account with a single email, we use fetchall() just to be safe.
 As long as rows does not contain any values, the account is not stored within our system.

-—-----------
+—-----------Inserting into users database

 db.execute("INSERT INTO users (email, password, maiden, nickname) VALUES(?, ?, ?, ?)", (email, generate_password_hash(password), securityques1, securityques2))
 connection.commit()